Armstrongs-Musings-LLC/rih/README.md

-# 👹 Unofficial Reign in Hell Tauri App 👑
+# 👹 Unofficial Reign in Hell SvelteKit App 👑

-Welcome to the unofficial Tauri app for the tabletop game **Reign in Hell**!
+Welcome to the unofficial SvelteKit app for the tabletop game **Reign in Hell**!
 This community-driven application is designed to enhance your experience while playing Reign in Hell by providing a digital toolset to assist you in adopting and enjoying the game to its fullest.

 ## About Reign in Hell 🎲